 East River State Park — Williamsburg

 When in Williamsburg, most everyone goes to the amenity-filled McCarren Park.
 But if that green space gets too crazy, head a few blocks west to this waterfront park.
 While you can see the wear and tear on this concrete-heavy spot (c'mon New York State, let's make with some renovations!), it still boasts lots of open space, fantastic views of Manhattan, picnic tables, a sandy beach (for lounging, no swimming allowed), and a rustic playground.
-In summer, the eclectic food market Smorgasburg sets up here on Saturdays and there are movie nights that stretch into September.
-Not worth a special trip but a good bet if you're in the area.
+In summer, the eclectic food market Smorgasburg sets up here on Saturdays and there are occasional movie nights and festivals, too.
+Worth an afternoon ferry ride from Manhattan or one of the other river neighborhoods in Brooklyn or Queens.

 Msgr.
 McGolrick Park — Greenpoint

 Nearby Msgr.
 McGolrick offers another alternative to McCarren.
 This quaint but lovely green space possesses a charming neighborhood vibe.
 In addition to the playground there's a year-round bathroom (yay!), grassy lawns, and no crowds.
 There's even a dog run, so you can bring Fido along on your family outing.
-This community hot spot also plays host to an annual Easter Egg Hunt sponsored by local family org Town Square Inc. (Be sure to buy advance tickets.)
+This community hot spot also plays host to an annual Easter Egg Hunt.
+(Be sure to buy advance tickets.)